MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-request-status.md

 ::: moniker range=">= azure-devops-2019"
 > [!NOTE]
-> If the PR being created contains more than 100,000 modified files, then, for performance and stability reasons, that PR will not support iterations.
+> If the PR being created contains more than 100,000 modified files, then, for performance and stability reasons, that PR won't support iterations.
 This means any additional change to such PR will be included but no new iteration will be created for that change.
 In addition any attempt to create a status for a non-existent iteration will return an error.
 ::: moniker-end

 Conversely, if the status posted applies to the entire PR, independent of the code, posting to the iteration may be unnecessary.
 For example, checking that the author (an immutable PR property) belongs to a specific group would only need to be evaluated once, and iteration status would not be needed.

 When configuring the status policy, if iteration status is being used, the **Reset conditions** should be set to **Reset status whenever there are new changes**.
-This further guarantees that the PR will not be able to be merged until the latest iteration has a status of `succeeded`.
+This further guarantees that the PR won't be able to be merged until the latest iteration has a status of `succeeded`.

 ![Status policy reset conditions](media/pull-request-status/pull-request-status-policy-reset-conditions.png)